 The financial statements of the Company include the accounts of Triangle Capital Corporation and its wholly-owned subsidiaries, including Triangle SBIC and Triangle SBIC II.
+Triangle Capital Corporation, Triangle SBIC and

-Neither Triangle SBIC nor Triangle SBIC II consolidates portfolio company investments.
+Triangle SBIC II do not consolidate portfolio company investments.
 The effects of all intercompany transactions between the Company and its subsidiaries have been eliminated in consolidation.